davidcoallier/nerian.github.com/about.markdown

 My name is Gonzalo Rodríguez-Baltanás Díaz, 22, and I am a specialist in web application development with Ruby and NoSQL databases such as MongoDB.

-I am freelance developer, meaning that I am available to work in your projects for a fixed weekly salary.
+I am a freelance developer, meaning that I am available to work in your projects for a fixed weekly salary.
 Check the <a href='/hireme.html'>hire section</a> for more information regarding the way I work.

 I have a degree in Computer Science with a specialisation in economy and management.